Black and blue hair has been making a comeback, and we can’t get enough of this deep, icy trend.

 3. Experiment with highlights.

-Unless the look you’re going for is an all-over mermaid, full stop, some highlights can give your look a more sophisticated dimension and ease you into the fading process.
+Unless the look you’re going for is an all-over mermaid, full stop, some blue highlights can give your look a more sophisticated dimension and ease you into the fading process.
 Because, spoiler, blue fades into greenish-gray, and it fades fast.

 4. So invest in a color-safe shampoo.

 That said, switch out your regular sudsy shampoo and conditioner with color-safer versions, like TRESemmé Color Revitalize Shampoo and TRESemmé Color Revitalize Conditioner (these formulas can help maintain your color’s vibrance for up to 8 weeks!).
 If you used to be a bleached blonde, a purple shampoo, like Nexxus Blonde Assure Purple Shampoo, can come in handy when fighting brassiness, especially after a dip in the pool or a day on the beach.

 5. Get regular trims.

-Alternative hair colors such as blue, green, or purple—especially when worn without highlights or a glaze—can appear flat and may show damage more than your natural brown or blonde, since most natural colors aren’t actually one-tone.
-A regular dusting off of frayed ends every six weeks can keep your mane looking healthy.
+Alternative hair colors such as blue, green, or purple—especially when worn without highlights or a glaze—can appear flat and may show more damage than your natural brown or blonde since most natural colors aren’t actually one-tone.
+Regular dusting off of frayed ends every six weeks can keep your mane looking healthy.
 Also, master curling your ends—it’s a gorgeous look on fairy-hued hair.

-6. Wash infrequently and deep condition whenever you can.
+6. Wash infrequently and in deep condition whenever you can.

 The less you wash, the less you traumatize your locks.
 Most hair shades can’t lift to a true blue unless stripped off their natural color via bleach, so it’s safe to say your strands will be overprocessed.
 Treating them to a bi-weekly, at-home, deep-conditioning treatment can help improve the texture and manageability of damaged strands.
 And use a heat protectant before you blow-dry or flat iron!

 7. Do your due diligence.

-Lastly, maintaining this color the moment your roots come in is crucial to looking polished.
-You can definitely get more delinquent with touchups if you want a grungier, more grown-in feel, but if you want to keep that awesome ’do looking fresh, make sure to squeeze in that appointment every six weeks as well.
+Lastly, maintaining this color when your roots come in is crucial to looking polished.
+You can get more delinquent with touchups if you want a grungier, more grown-in feel, but if you want to keep that awesome ’do looking fresh, make sure to squeeze in that appointment every six weeks.